Hurricane Marine Debris Cleanup

 On Aug.
 17, 2018, crew members used a long-reach excavator anchored atop a barge on Friday to remove Hurricane Irma debris – including a sunken motorhome – from Canal #242 at 6099 Overseas Highway in Marathon.

-It was the start of a $49.2 million project to remove hurricane debris from 103 of the remaining most impacted canals in the Keys.
-A workforce of about 60 people – using 15 barges, 5 sonar boats, 4 grapple trucks, and other equipment – worked at several sites simultaneously throughout the Keys to complete the project within the grant-mandated time frame of 220 days.
+It was the start of a $49.2 million project to remove hurricane debris from 103 of the most impacted canals in the Keys.
+A workforce of about 60 people – using 15 barges, 5 sonar boats, 4 grapple trucks, and other equipment – worked at several sites simultaneously throughout the Keys to complete the project.

-- 20% complete with sediment removal in newly approved canals (2 of 10).
+- 50 percent complete with sediment removal in newly approved canals (4 of 10).

-- Project is on schedule, 100 percent complete with original schedule and 98 percent complete with revised schedule, in the 280-day revised time period mandated by the grant details.
+- Project is on schedule, 100 percent complete with original schedule and 89 percent complete with the revised schedule mandated by the grant details.

 Nine crews worked in six geographical parts of the Keys called Damage Survey Report (DSR) areas.
 This includes a car and a minivan removed from canal 277 on Big Pine Key and a 37-foot boat that was lifted off the bottom of canal 239 in Marathon using airbags.